PaulDepew/Learning-Journal/Jon-Duckett.md

 you can make long tables by using ```<thead>``` for header cells, ```<tbody>``` for body cells, and ```<tfoot>``` for footer cells
 CSS styles can be applied to table elements

+## Layout!
+Block level elements alwaysw start on a new line Inline elements flow between surrounding text

+If there is an element inside of another element, that element is the *Parent* and is *Containing* the *child* element

+You can control elements with:

+1. Normal Flow
+2. Relative positioning
+3. Absolute Positioning
+4. Fixed positioning
+5. Floating Elements
+   - the z-index controls the layer order

+You can 'clear' a float to say that no element should touch another elemnts within the same containing element

+Utilize floated Columns to create layouts for webisites

+You can import multiple style sheets to the same html